-- Variable Rates (Percentage of Salaries) Set Externally: The employer share of the Public School Employees Retirement System (PSERS) Retirement rate is set annually by PSERS and will increase from 34.94% of salaries in FY22 to 35.26% of salaries in FY23.
+- 1. Variable Rates (Percentage of Salaries) Set Externally: The employer share of the Public School Employees Retirement System (PSERS) Retirement rate is set annually by PSERS and will decrease from 35.26% of salaries in FY23 to 34.00% of salaries in FY24.
 The other major variable rates set outside of the District are the employer shares of the Social Security (FICA) and Medicare rates, which total to 7.65% in both years.
-These externally determined benefits rates total to 42.91% of salaries for FY23, up from 42.59% in FY22. - Total percentage of salaries for variable rates set externally for FY23 42.91% - 2.
+These externally determined benefits rates total to 41.65% of salaries for FY24, down from 42.91% in FY23. - Total percentage of salaries for variable rates set externally for FY24: 41.65% - 2.
 Variable Rates (Percentage of Salaries) Set by SDP: There are five employee benefits for which the SDP sets the rates.
 The cost of these five benefits is spread across all budgets in proportion to salaries.
 The District calculates the anticipated total annual cost of each benefit and then determines the percentage of salaries that will be required to generate the total funding needed.
 The five employee benefits in this category are: 1) Worker's Compensation; 2) Termination Pay/Unused Leave; 3) Salary Continuation/Disability Insurance; 4) Sabbatical Pay; and 5) Unemployment Compensation.
-In total, these rates will increase slightly from FY22 to FY23. - Total percentage of salaries for variable rates set by the SDP for FY23: 3.815% - Per Capita Rates: The District self-insures for medical care for nearly all full-time employees; Local 1201/32BJ employees are insured through their union.
+In total, these rates will decrease slightly from FY23 to FY24. - Total percentage of salaries for variable rates set by the SDP for FY24: 4.050% - 3.
+Per Capita Rates: The District self-insures for medical care for nearly all full-time employees; Local 1201/32BJ employees are insured through their union.
 Self-insurance medical insurance rates differ based on family type and plan type.
 Health and welfare, legal, and life insurance rates are set in collective bargaining agreements.
 For budget purposes, average per capita rates are developed for each union group.